usds/playbook/_includes/TechFAR.md

   - Using Agile software development to address IT needs
   - Aligning with modular development goals
   - Assessing risk
   - Applying privacy and disclosure requirements

-2-9
-Requirements Development & Acquisition Planning 	•	Identifying requirements
+- Requirements Development & Acquisition Planning
+  - Identifying requirements
-•	Documenting needs
+  - Documenting needs
-•	Identifying inherently governmental work
+  - Identifying inherently governmental work
-•	Watching for conflicts of interest
+  - Watching for conflicts of interest
-10-15
-Contract Vehicles and Use of Existing IT Contracts	•	Selecting a suitable contract vehicle
+- Contract Vehicles and Use of Existing IT Contracts
+  - Selecting a suitable contract vehicle
-•	Giving consideration to existing enterprise-wide vehicles
+  - Giving consideration to existing enterprise-wide vehicles

-15-16
+- Pricing Considerations
-Pricing Considerations	•	Selecting the best contract pricing structure
+  - Selecting the best contract pricing structure
-•	Creating a Fixed-Price (FP)  line item structure
+  - Creating a Fixed-Price (FP)  line item structure
-•	Using incentives
+  - Using incentives
-•	Ensuring fair and reasonable pricing
+  - Ensuring fair and reasonable pricing

-16-22
-Use of Competition	•	Achieving effective competition
+- Use of Competition
+  - Achieving effective competition
-•	Avoiding out of scope modifications
+  - Avoiding out of scope modifications
-•	Managing protest risk
+  - Managing protest risk
-•	Facilitating small business participation
+  - Facilitating small business participation

-23-26
+- Contract Administration
-Contract Administration 	•	Managing agency resources
+  - Managing agency resources
-•	Holding contractors accountable
+  - Holding contractors accountable
-•	Tracking progress	27-32
+  - Tracking progress

-TechFAR Handbook: Procuring Digital Services Using Agile Processes under the FAR DISCUSSION DRAFT
-A.	Purpose of this Document
+## Purpose of this Document

 The President’s Management Agenda lays the foundation for creating a 21st century Government that delivers better results to our citizens and improves the way we deliver digital services to better serve the American people.
 This foundation includes an efficient and effective acquisition system that maximizes the value of every taxpayer dollar invested in technology.

 The FAR and each agency’s supplement to the FAR, set forth Government-wide overarching Federal procurement principles, policies, processes and procedures on procuring goods and services, including IT and digital services.
 The FAR provides contracting officials with considerable flexibility to conduct their acquisitions in smart, innovative ways that take advantage of proven commercial strategies.
 The TechFAR Handbook focuses on provisions of the FAR that are most relevant to digital services acquisitions and explains how agencies can align their applications of FAR authorities with contemporary development  approaches that improve investment manageability and budgetary feasibility, reduce risk, and shorten time to value.
 It is designed to support effective risk management and break down common myths that inhibit the modernization of Government’s approaches to digital service development.